Aadecoder/Aadecoder/README.md

   I’m constantly learning and experimenting with new technologies to stay at the forefront of innovation.
   Through my projects, I aim to build systems that are not only functional but impactful.

-🌱 I’m currently learning **MERN stack & Embedded Systems**
+🌱 I’m currently learning **Embedded Systems & Linux Kernel Development**

 👨‍💻 All of my projects are available at [My Portfolio](https://aadecoder.github.io/portfolio/)

+📑 My Blogs are available at [My Blogs](https://aadecoder.github.io/blogs/)

 📫 Reach me at **adityandr8274@gmail.com**